Maurice Èmile Aenishanslin

-Maurice Emile Aenishanslin (20 September 1893 – 19 October 1968) was a committed French communist who was a member of the Communist Party of Switzerland and later a member of the Communist International (Comintern).
-Aenishanslin first worked as an engineer, later became a commercial director of the Paris-based company Unipectine-France, the branch office of a food preservation company that was based in Zurich called Unipectine.
+Maurice Emile Aenishanslin (20 September 1893 – 19 October 1968) was a French engineer who became a committed French communist, a member of the Communist Party of Switzerland and later a member of the Communist International (Comintern).
+Aenishanslin later became a commercial director of the Paris-based company Unipectine-France, the branch office of a food preservation company that was based in Zurich called Unipectine.
 During World War II, Aenishanslin main business was interposed with clandestine work as a courier for the Paris-based Soviet espionage network run by Comintern agent Henry Robinson.
 Aenishanslin survived the war and was still active as a communist.